yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Graphics/Graphics_and_Display.rst

     |__PART_FAMILY_DEVICE_NAMES__| device is enabled with 3D graphics
     accelerator based on the Rogue 8XE series from Imagination Technologies Inc.
     It enables the support of 3D graphics rendering using OpenGL\ |reg| ES API's.
-The OpenGL\ |reg| ES API's up to and including version 3.2 are supported by the hardware.
+The OpenGL\ |reg| ES API's up to and including version 3.2 with render surfaces upto 4k and input textures upto 8k sizes are supported by the hardware.

     The following extensions are supported: